-- a) Before hanging the boiler, uncoil wiring harness (connections to pressure switch) stored by changeover valve, route through front of chassis and up front of boiler, place into clips. - b) Remove plastic jig plate from bracket and retain screws. - c) Hang boiler on mounting bracket, ensure that it is properly located. - N.B.
+- a) Remove plastic jig plate from bracket and retain screws. - b) Hang boiler on mounting bracket, ensure that it is properly located. - c) Fit two screws through the lower part of the support bracket and into the rear spacers on the boiler. - N.B.
 Insert washer into union nut and offer assembly to boiler.
 Use the plain black 3/4 and 1/2 diameter graphited fibre washers for water unions, and the white 3/4 filter/washer for the gas union. - d) Connect water union using plain washers, working from left to right. - e) Connect the gas union using the filter/washer packed separately either way round. - N.B.
 As an alternative to using the plastic jig plate the tails can be fitted to the boiler before mounting, then connected to the services.